-Being wrongly accused of a serious crime like domestic violence might make you feel powerless and afraid, but it is important to stay calm and act quickly by contacting a criminal defense attorney experienced in such matters as soon as possible.
+Being wrongly accused of a serious crime like domestic violence might make you feel powerless and afraid, but it is important to stay calm and act quickly by contacting a domestic violence lawyer in Reno experienced in such matters as soon as possible.
 If you need to continue to interact with your spouse or partner because you share children, or for some other legal matter, it is important that you always have a witness present, or that you meet in a public place to avoid any other false allegations of abuse.

 Reno Criminal Defense Attorneys Working Around the Clock

 When you are facing false accusations of domestic abuse, you need fast and reliable access to exceptional legal services you can trust.
 At Joey Gilbert Law, our Reno criminal defense attorneys are available to take your call 24/7 and are ready to assist you in any way we can.
 Our experienced and skilled legal team proudly serves accused individuals throughout Nevada.